thegalluzz/morby-the-alien/README.md

 ## Simple Text Game

-This is a simple project that aims to emulate some of the best historics TUI games
+This is a simple project that aims to emulate a classic text adventure TUI game